 As a landlord, the property you are renting out is an important source of income.
 Therefore you need to make sure that your property is being rented out to tenants regularly.
 You and your tenants will have items and materials within the property that will also need to be insured.
-The best way to do this is by purchasing.
+The best way to do this is by purchasing buy to let contents insurance.
 So what is it and how does it work?

 Most policies will cover the contents of your property from what are regarded as the standard perils that can occur.
 These can be fires; floods, earthquake damage or theft, but some policies also include other problems like collisions from falling branches or trees and damage from riots or civil commotion.

 Contents insurance is sold separately to buildings insurance.
 When you purchase contents insurance for your letting property, you should receive cover for all the items within the building in the event of them being lost, stolen or damaged on the basis of new for old.